cytoscape/cytoscape.js/documentation/md/notation.md

 });
 ```

-You can alternatively specify separate arrays indexed in a object by the group names so you don't have to specify the `group` property over and over for each element:
+You can alternatively specify separate arrays indexed in a object by `nodes` and `edges`:

 ```js
 var cy = cytoscape({